Kurulucifer/tampermonkey-scripts/README.md

 wideKokoGacha just makes wideKokoGacha return a random wideKoko, just like ABOBA Exterminator but without having to write ABOBA.

+Feel free to suggest improvements to the script!
+I'm not too familiar with JavaScript/HTML/CSS and did a lot of Googling.

 ## Installation

 Get Tampermonkey from the [official site](https://www.tampermonkey.net/) for your browser.